-Planned as a new City in the 60s and developed through the 70s Milton Keynes was designed to be a “City in the forest” between London and Birmingham.
-Residents of London began migrating to Milton Keynes in the late 60s and continued through the 70s and early 80s.
-By the mid 80s the first wave of hip hop crews were taking to the streets of the new City and by the end of the 80s Milton Keynes like many other towns and cities had its own fledgling hip hop scene that would lead to several artists and crews taking their talent out of the bedroom and on to the streets.
-Break to the beat recently had the opportunity of catching up with and interviewing one of the City’s pioneering Hip Hop DJs Mixmaster MSC.
+Planned as a new City in the 1960s and developed through the 1970s Milton Keynes was designed to be a “City in the forest” between London and Birmingham.
+Residents of London began migrating to Milton Keynes in the late 1960s and continued through the 1970s and 1980s.
+By the mid 1980s the first wave of Hip Hop crews were taking to the streets and by the end of the decade Milton Keynes like many other Towns and Cities had its own fledgling Hip Hop scene that would develop and lead to a handful of local artists and crews taking their talent on to the streets and in to the clubs.
+Break to the beat recently had the opportunity of catching up with and interviewing one of Milton Keynes pioneering Hip Hop DJs Mixmaster MSC.

-You were one of if not the first hip hop DJ in Milton Keynes.
+You were one of the first DJ’s in Milton Keynes play Hip Hop music and embrace scratching.
 How did you get in to the hip hop culture?

 Like most people at the time I saw the “Buffalo Gals” video by Malcolm McLaren and the Worlds Famous Supreme Team on the TV.
 I was amazed by the break dancing and the overall different sound of the music.
 “Buffalo Gals” was totally different to anything I had heard before and it was this record that got me in to the hip hop culture.
-My brother also knew a guy called “Noel Rose” (aka Noel Zebulon)” who had lots of hip hop and electro records.
+My brother also knew a guy called “Noel Rose (aka reggae/dub artist Noel Zebulon)” who had lots of Hip Hop and Electro records.
 Noel used to copy them on cassette for my brother and I used to play the tapes over and over again and from there I was hooked.
 I just wanted to know how I could get my hands on this new music.

-Malcolm McLaren & The World’s Famous Supreme Team “Buffalo Gals” 1982 Charisma Records
+Malcolm McLaren & World’s Famous Supreme Team “Buffalo Gals” – Charisma, 1982.